tiwarylab/hydrophobic-ligand-dissociation/README.md

-Code for the paper "Mchine-learned reaction coordinates for hydrophobic ligand dissociation"
+Code for the paper "Machine-learned reaction coordinates for hydrophobic ligand dissociation"